vkubicki/Sernel/WhyScala.md

 - Hierarchical package system (vs flat file structures in an R package)
 - Using constructs like map and reduce make the algorithm easy to scale using Spark for example.
 - Strong typing allows to avoid errors like using the entire vector instead of a particular vector element.
+- Inversion of Control is systematic, as a lot of behaviour can be passed as argument

 ## Other